Intel-bigdata/Spark-PMoF/README.md

 # PMoF plugin for Spark
-Spark-PMoF, PMoF plugin for Spark is a Spark Shuffle Plugin which aims to accelerate Shuffle operation with **AEP+RDMA**.
+Spark-PMoF (Persistent Memory over Fabric), PMoF plugin for spark, is a Spark Shuffle Plugin which enables persistent memory and high performance fabric technology like RDMA for Spark shuffle to improve Spark performance in shuffle intensive scneario.

 ## Contents
 - [Introduction](#introduction)